ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

 - Implement symbolic payment processing (no actual payment gateway integration).
 - Add booking confirmation emails/notifications.
 - Implement a booking history view for users.
+- Vietnamese localization has been significantly enhanced:
+  - All user-facing components now have complete Vietnamese translations
+  - Translation file is organized with logical namespaces matching component structure
+  - Form validation messages are translated
+  - Error messages and success notifications are translated
+  - Navigation elements, footer, and common UI components are translated
+  - TypeScript errors in components using translations have been fixed

 ## Known Issues
 - Some linter errors in TheaterLocations.tsx related to MenuItem imports
-- MovieForm routes using placeholder props instead of actual data flow
+- ~~MovieForm routes using placeholder props instead of actual data flow~~ (Resolved with MovieFormWrapper implementation)
 - Booking form using mock data instead of API integration
 - Missing content for some placeholder components
 - Lack of proper error handling for offline mode